project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 **Problem**: Unable to connect to GAMA during a game\
 **Solution**:
 - Reopen the game
-- Restart GAMA or Middleware
+- Restart GAMA or Web platform

 ---